molily/molily.de/_posts/2019-02-03-testing-angular.md

 resetInputEl.dispatchEvent(new Event('input'));
 ```

-If you need to run your tests in legac Internet Explorer, a bit more code is necessary.
+If you need to run your tests in legacy Internet Explorer, a bit more code is necessary.
 Internet Explorer does not support `new Event('…')`, but the `document.createEvent` method:

 ```typescript
 const event = document.createEvent('Event');